 - How Long Does It Take To Write A Blog Post?
 A 2,400-Hour Analysis

-2. We’re going to provide original thought in our content, not just “research.”
+2. We provide original thought in our content, not just “research.”

 Most inbound marketers hire a writer and set them loose to research and then write about a topic.
 The problem is that writers are not experts in the industries they write for.
 This is not their fault.
 They end up Googling and tweaking stuff that already exists on the internet, and we end up with 10,000 articles that all sound the same.